Learn how you can calculate the cost of a trip to New Zealand including flights, accommodation, car rental, and food.

 Typically this would mean staying at a motel instead of a hotel.
 Not all motels offer cooking facilities, though, so make sure you look at the facilities offered.

-And also be aware that a kitchenette is not the same as a kitchen, but that it can be enough for you to cook up a meal.
+In addition, be aware that a kitchenette is not the same as a kitchen but that it can be enough for you to cook up a meal.

 I’ve previously written an article about the cost of food in New Zealand, so you can refer to that article to get an idea of what food costs in New Zealand.

-To reduce the cost of accommodation, you could stay in motels instead of hotels.
+To reduce the cost of accommodation, you could stay in motels instead of hotels, although motels and hotels can cost the same sometimes.
 You could also go as far as staying in hostels, but once you reach a certain age, you tend not to want to settle for that option anymore.

-I do not have much experience with hostels, since I have never stayed at any here in New Zealand.
+I do not have much experience with hostels, because I have never stayed in any here in New Zealand.
 However, I have stayed with peers in hostels in France and must say that it is not a bad option if/when you are young.

 Another low cost accommodation option would be renting a campervan and staying at holiday parks.

-And if you are considering staying for a long time in one place, you may want to look into renting an apartment, which should be more cost-effective than staying in a hotel or a motel.
+If you are considering staying for a long time in one place, you may want to look into renting an apartment, which might be more cost-effective than staying in a hotel or a motel for a long period of time although you could strike a deal (just ask).

-To reduce the cost of renting a car, you may want to book well in advance.
+To reduce the cost of renting a car, you may want to book well in advance or consider traveling around New Zealand without a car.

 Just like with flights, the law of supply and demand also applies to car hire.

-And the closer you are to your actual travel date, the higher the price will be to rent a car, since the availability of cars tend to go down.
+In addition, the closer you are to your actual travel date, the higher the price will be to rent a car, because the availability of cars tends to go down.

 Another component of renting a car is filling it with fuel.
 Because you cannot reduce the cost of gasoline, your best option would be to reduce the amount of driving you do.

-This would mean staying in cities or towns that are very close to the locations you want to visit instead of driving hundreds and hundreds of kilometres every day to reach your destination(s).
+This would mean staying in cities or towns that are very close to the locations you want to visit instead of driving hundreds and hundreds of miles every day to reach your destination(s).

-If you are not travelling alone, but are going with someone else, it might be best to book through a travel agent, since it is highly likely that you would get better deals, since deals are generally valid for two persons.
+If you are not traveling alone but are going with someone else, it might be best to book through a travel agent, since it is highly likely that you would get better deals, because deals are generally valid for two people.

-Always remember that "Where there is a will, there is a way."
-And never think that a trip to New Zealand is too expensive for you.
-It took me 4 years of saving money to be able to go on my first solo trip to New Zealand.
-And there were many trips thereafter.
-So do not give up if visiting New Zealand is a dream of yours.
+Always remember that “Where there is a will, there is a way” and never think that a trip to New Zealand is too expensive for you.
+It took me four years of saving money to be able to go on my first solo trip to New Zealand, so do not give up if visiting New Zealand is a dream of yours.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.